nodejitsu/require-analyzer/README.md

 NOTE: If you're using `npm >= 1.0` then you need to add the `-g` parameter to install `require-analyzer` globally.

 ## Usage
+There are two distinct ways to use the `require-analyzer` library: from the command line or through code.
+The command line tool is designed to work with `package.json` files so make sure that you have created one for your project first.
+Checkout [jitsu][0] for a quick and easy way to create a package.json.

 ### Command-line usage
 Using require-analyzer from the command line is easy.
 The binary will attempt to read the `package.json` file in the current directory, then analyze the dependencies and cross reference the result.